-At no more than a 10 minute walk from the Luxembourg Garden and a 15 minute walk from the Tour Montparnasse is where you will find the famous boutique, Bon Marché.
+At no more than a 10-minute walk from the Luxembourg Garden and a 15-minute walk from the Tour Montparnasse is where you will find the famous boutique, Bon Marché.

 Bon Marché was the first high-class department store in Paris and greatly contributed to the image of luxury that France currently enjoys.

 Don’t be fooled by the shop’s name (“bon marché” meaning “cheap”) which falsely implies that the store’s wares would be affordable.
-But despite the prices, very few, if any, customers has left the store unsatisfied.
+But despite the prices, very few, if any, customers have left the store unsatisfied.

-High quality food can be obtained; be it wine, cheese or even the more than famous macarons nothing is missing.
-You can also get world-famous fashion designers such as Marc Jacobs, top class cosmetics from brands such as By Terry or La Mer and even impressive jewels coming straight from the prestigious Maison Cartier.
+High-quality food can be obtained; be it wine, cheese or even the more than famous macarons nothing is missing.
+You can also get world-famous fashion designers such as Marc Jacobs, top-class cosmetics from brands such as By Terry or La Mer and even impressive jewels coming straight from the prestigious Maison Cartier.

 Each year, thousands of tourists come to Paris with the sole purpose of buying articles from these prestigious brands.

 And also on Thursday and Friday from 10:00AM to 8:45PM

 Our input: There are many brand name products that will plaster a smile on the wealthier people since, sadly enough (while perfectly logical), the better the quality, the more expensive the item.
 On the other hand, there are much fewer customers and it’s much more enjoyable to walk around in Bon Marché than it is in most other department stores.
 The shows and temporary exhibits are mostly interesting.
 The best moment to shop there would be during the sales, in order to get cheap(ish) bargains.